 A provider should be able to explain whether the Windows VM is intended for evaluation, production use through provider-managed licensing, or BYOL with eligible customer licenses.
 If the answer is vague, the risk does not disappear.
 It simply moves from the provider’s sales page into the customer’s operation.

 For a small team, this can become a procurement problem.
 For an IT department, it can become an audit and compliance problem.
-For a business running daily operations on that VM, it can become an operational risk.
+For a business running daily operations on that VM, it can become operational risk.

 This is why licensing clarity is not legal decoration.
 It is part of infrastructure quality.